What is NLP?

 What is NLP – First Our Short Answer

-In short, NLP Techniques & NLP Patterns help you achieve your Life Potential.
+In short, NLP Techniques & NLP Patterns help you achieve Excellence in Your Life.

 What is NLP?